 Although the application period is closed, the Youth Voices Storytelling project also trains young Texans in effective storytelling techniques, including persuasive writing, digital advocacy, and public testimony so that fellows and participants can grow as strong advocates for themselves and their communities.
 We have access to pre-recorded masterclass sessions crafted by filmmaking and storytelling professionals.

 Any interested young advocate is welcome to access these resources at any time, free of charge, simply by reaching out to our team.

 Youth Voices Storytelling Fellowship Masterclass Topics:

-- Film Festival Programming/How to Submit Films to Festivals
+- Film Festival Programming & How to Submit to Film Festivals